harshalawasthi/ConnectorDocs/articles/active-directory-saas-sharefile-provisioning-tutorial.md

 9) Under the Mappings section, select **Synchronize Azure Active Directory Users to Citrix ShareFile**.

 10) In the **Attribute Mappings** section, review the user attributes that will be synchronized from Azure AD to Citrix ShareFile.
 Note that the attributes selected as **Matching** properties will be used to match the user accounts in Citrix ShareFile for update operations.
-Select the Save button to commit any changes.
+Select the **Save** button to commit any changes.
+See [Customizing User Provisioning Attribute Mappings](active-directory-saas-customizing-attribute-mappings.md) for more details.

 11) To enable the Azure AD provisioning service for Citrix ShareFile, change the **Provisioning Status** to **On** in the **Settings** section